 This award recognizes the English-language book published in the previous calendar year judged to have made the most significant contribution to the field.
 The prize is named for the late Francis L.K.
 Hsu (1909-2000), renowned cross-cultural anthropologist and former President (1977-78) of the American Anthropological Association.

 This award recognizes the best graduate student paper on any aspect of East Asian anthropology and/or East Asian anthropology’s contribution to the broader field.
-The prize is named in honor of Ted Bestor, the first president of the SEAA.

 - David Plath Media Award